shardsofblue/virginia-court-data/final-memo.md

 But in individual court jurisdictions, the difference was sometimes much greater.

 Fifty-six of the 67 localities studied showed black people serving longer sentences than white.
-Southhampton was one of the worst offenders, with black people spending an average of 1.5 years longer behind bars, 52 percent more time than white people.
+Richmond City was the worst offender, with black people spending an average of 1.9 years behind bars, while white people spent lest than a year, a 56 percent difference.

 Of the remaining 11 localities, the greatest swing in the other direction — where white people spent longer in prison than black — was in Bedford, a 51 percent difference or about one year.